juxor/afaq/markdown/append34.md

 struggles and activities.
 This does not mean ignoring agreements.
-As Kropotkin argued, the commune _"cannot any longer acknowledge any superior: that, above it, there cannot be anything, save the interests of the Federation, freely embraced by itself in concert with other Communes."_ [**No Gods, No Masters**, vol. 1, p.
+As Kropotkin argued, the commune _"cannot any longer acknowledge any superior: that, above it, there cannot be anything, save the interests of the Federation, freely embraced by itself in concert with other Communes."_ [ **No Gods, No Masters** , vol. 1, p.
 259] This vision was stressed in the C.N.T.'s resolution on Libertarian Communism made in May, 1936, which stated that _"the foundation of this administration will be the Commune.
 These Communes are to be autonomous and will be federated at regional and national levels for the purpose of achieving goals of a general nature.
 The right of autonomy is not to preclude the duty of implementation of agreements regarding collective benefits."_
-[quoted by Jose Pierats, **The C.N.T. in the Spanish Revolution**, p.
+[quoted by Jose Pierats, **The C.N.T. in the Spanish Revolution** , p.
 68] In the words of Malatesta:

-> _"But an organisation, it is argued, presupposes an obligation to co- ordinate one's own activities with those of others; thus it violates liberty and fetters initiative.
-As we see it, what really takes away liberty and makes initiative impossible is the isolation which renders one powerless.
-Freedom is not an abstract right but the possibility of acting . . . it is by co- operation with his fellows that man finds the means to express his activity and his power of initiative."_ [**Life and Ideas**, pp. 86-7]
+> _"But an organisation, it is argued, presupposes an obligation to co-
+> ordinate one's own activities with those of others; thus it violates liberty
+> and fetters initiative.
+As we see it, what really takes away liberty and
+> makes initiative impossible is the isolation which renders one powerless.
+> Freedom is not an abstract right but the possibility of acting . . . it is
+> by co-operation with his fellows that man finds the means to express his
+> activity and his power of initiative."_ [ **Life and Ideas** , pp. 86-7]

 Hence anarchists do not see making collective decisions and working in a federation as an abandonment of autonomy or a violation of anarchist theory